apache/cordova-coho/docs/tools-release-process.md

     # Then curate:
     vim cordova-lib/cordova-lib/RELEASENOTES.md cordova-cli/RELEASENOTES.md cordova-plugman/RELEASENOTES.md cordova-js/RELEASENOTES.md

-Update the version of cordova-js that lib depends on.

 Update the version of cordova-lib that cli and plugman depend on:

     v="$(grep '"version"' cordova-lib/cordova-lib/package.json | cut -d'"' -f4)"